 Now, the (not-so) “new” MCAT also has a “Psychological Foundations of Behavior” section.
 I don’t know about you but I love psychology.
 Believe it or not, I largely drew from my high school AP psychology class when completing these practice passages (this is the one section of the MCAT where rote memorization can get you far).
 Needless to say, I studied less for this MCAT section than I did the other science sections.

 Everyone is different though, so just make sure to spend more time on your weaker subjects and less on your strong ones.
+If you’re the type that likes to have everything organized to a T, make an MCAT study guide and schedule.
 Use your time wisely; that’s what they call time management!